Igor912/LvivTravelGuide/README.md

 - Used JSON to store all the data.
 - Used Robotlegs framework.

-Implemented model, controllers and views.
-Getting data from json and showing it on views.
+Built with MVC pattern.
+Getting data from json in model and showing it on views.